 The United States does not have an accreditation regime like Europe’s eIDAS; however, providers who can assert compliance with the Qualified standards are better equipped to provide the “burden of proof” to support electronic signatures.

 eSignatures and eSeals are both electronic signatures; the difference is who is using them.
 The term eSignature is used when individuals are signing and includes the specific intent of “making an agreement.”
 Examples include signing a bank form, approving medical treatment or signing an agreement.

 On the other hand, eSeal is used when organizations are signing.
 The difference is that an eSeal is intended to assert origin/legitimacy and integrity rather than agreement. eSeals are often seen in bulk signing cases like issuing diplomas, invoicing customers or other organizational needs.

 As a globally trusted Certificate Authority (CA), DigiCert ensures that you or your organization is who you say you are.
 We’re a trusted service provider and can provide you with digital signature solutions that meet the highest EU and other legal standards along with dedicated local resources and expertise.
 Plus, no matter where you are in the world, with our decades of experience working with electronic signatures, DigiCert has a signing solution for your use case.

 Plus, as a cloud solution, you have built in security and no need for any additional hardware.
 We can assist in enabling workflows or with mass signing use cases.
-Document Signing Manager even works with other signing systems such as Adobe Sign, DocuSign and Ascertia SigningHub, creating a secure and auditable document signing process.
+Document Trust Manager even works with other signing systems such as Adobe Acrobat Sign, DocuSign and Ascertia SigningHub, creating a secure and auditable document signing process.